todomagichere/ibexa-breadcrumbs-bundle/README.md

 ## Overriding Twig template
-To override the default template breadcrumbs.html.twig just create a new template named ezplatform/templates/bundles/IbexaBreadcrumbsBundle/breadcrumbs.html.twig (See default template behaviour)
+To override the default template breadcrumbs.html.twig just create a new template (See default template behaviour for new implementation):

+    ezplatform/templates/bundles/IbexaBreadcrumbsBundle/breadcrumbs.html.twig